Experimental demonstration of a multi-particle collective measurement for optimal quantum state estimation: Methods

-\textit{Optimal separable measurement strategy} --- The optimal solution for the GenMP game when restricted to LOCCs can be achieved by measuring one photon in the $\{\ket{H}, \ket{V}\}$ basis and the other in the $\{\ket{D}, \ket{A}\}$ basis \cite{Massar2000}.
+The optimal solution for the GenMP game when restricted to LOCCs can be achieved by measuring one photon in the $\{\ket{H}, \ket{V}\}$ basis and the other in the $\{\ket{D}, \ket{A}\}$ basis \cite{Massar2000}.
 The guessed state $\ket{\text{L}_i}$ on the unit sphere is taken to be at the bisector of the outcome states of the two photons:

 Experimentally, the LOCC optimal strategy was implemented by introducing a long delay between the photons in the two arms in Fig. \ref{fig:setup} (to avoid the HOM interference underlying the singlet projection) and measuring coincidences with polarizers placed in front of single-photon detecting avalanche photodiodes.